fehzitu/King-bot/README.md

 ## 📌 About The Project

-King Bot is a fully custom Discord bot developed from scratch for the Pudim server.
+King Bot is a fully custom Discord bot developed from scratch for the **Drakay** server.

 The main goals of this project are: